Hlsorrells/old-html-portfolio/README.md

   * [Author](#author)

 ## Site Description
-For version one, I have a three-page website that provides background information on myself on the home page, showcases links to some of my recent projects, and provides my contact information.
+This is a three-page website that provides background information on myself on the home page, showcases links to some of my recent projects, and provides my contact information.
 I chose to go with a more modern but natural color palette as this seemed to be the best backdrop for my photos and easy on the eyes.

 ## Technology Used
  - HTML